zkMeLabs/mechain-contracts/README.md

 ## License

-The greenfield contracts (i.e. all code inside the `contracts` directory) are licensed under the [GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.en.html), also included in our repository in the `COPYING` file.
+The Mechain contracts (i.e. all code inside the `contracts` directory) are licensed under the [GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.en.html), also included in our repository in the `COPYING` file.

+## Fork Information

+This project is forked from [Mechain-contracts](https://github.com/bnb-chain/Mechain-contracts).
+Significant changes have been made to adapt the project for specific use cases, but much of the core functionality comes from the original project.